jstz-dev/jstz/docs/api/headers.md

 ### `Headers.set(name: string, value: string): void`

 Sets a new value for an existing header inside a `Headers` object, or adds the header if it does not already exist.

+## Known spec compliance problems

+- Headers should be iterable
+- Headers constructor should accept undefined and null
+- Headers constructor should treat iterables as sequences and should not have special behavior for Headers instances
+- Headers constructor, append, and set should normalize values (removing leading/trailing whitespace)
+- Headers constructor, append, and set should convert values to strings
+- Headers sequence constructor should throw when sequence elements aren't pairs
+- Some invalid header names and values are accepted
+- Some valid header values are not accepted
+- There are probably spec problems related to header security checks when used w/ Request